rubyonracetracks/tutorial-rails-rubymn2/04-05-forhire_create.md

 <% end %>
 <% # END: add forhire button %>
 ```
 * Enter the command "test1".
-Two tests fail.
-One test fails because the Forhire object with the id of "new" could not be found.
-This is because new_forhire_path has not been defined.
+One test fails because the form for entering a for hire profile is absent.

 #### Form For Adding Forhire Profile
 * Enter the command "touch app/views/forhires/new.html.erb".